Inner suspension mounting welding

 Repair panel clamped in place

 The various clamps set everything in position for tack welding.
-In hindsight I would have braced the rear of the chassis rails across the body mounting holes as the chassis rails moved enough to stop the holes lining up correctly at the boot floor.
+In hindsight I would also have braced the rear of the chassis rails across the body mounting holes as welding one side of the chassis rails caused them to move enough to stop the holes lining up correctly at the boot floor.

 Another view of the repair panel

-I've been careful to overlap the repair onto existing reinforcements where possible to reduce the build up of stress (rear damper forces can cause the chassis to crack).
+I've been careful to overlap the repair onto existing reinforcements where possible to reduce the build up of stress (the rear dampers are mounted to the chassis rearwards of this repair, and poorly welded factory joints near the damper mountings has been known to make the chassis crack.
+Spring mountings don't have nearly so much fatigue forcing as damper mountings).

 The bottom of the chassis was overlapped at each end, and the side at the rear.
 The side at the front is a edge to edge butt weld for reasons I can't remember.
 That might have been better overlapped too.
 All the edges were also seam welded.